Loading...

 The Fund seeks to achieve lower volatility and better risk-adjusted returns than competitors and the broad market overall.J

-We maintain a constructive outlook on the U.S. equity market in the long-term, supported by expectations for continued corporate earnings growth over the next 12 months and the potential for a more accommodative interest rate environment.
+We maintain a constructive long-term outlook on U.S. equities, supported by a strong fundamental backdrop, expectations for ~15% earnings growth rate over the next 12–24 months, and expansionary regulatory policies.

-We continue to favor high-quality companies with durable cash flows and strong balance sheets, while emphasizing the importance of diversification and a balanced approach to help dampen portfolio volatility.
+We continue to favor high-quality companies with durable cash flows and strong balance sheets, with a constructive bias toward leaders in the AI buildout, while maintaining diversified sector exposure to help mitigate volatility.

 Returns less than one year are not annualized.